tinashe3050/auto-annotated-portfolio/content/pages/info.md

         borderWidth: 1
         borderStyle: solid
   - type: FeaturedItemsSection
-    subtitle: 'You can find me here:'
+    subtitle: >-
+      You can find me here: and if you would like to try these side hustles all links are under linktree
     colors: colors-f
     items:
       - type: FeaturedItem